Western Nineveh offensive (2017): Post-Ba'aj operations

-On 5 June, Badr Organization said it had taken over nine villages northwest of Baaj, killing more than 45 ISIL members, including suicide bombers boarding booby-trapped cars.
-Shaker al-Afri, a senior ISIL member, and four others (including a designated area commander) were killed by coalition airstrikes in Tal Afar, according to an Iraqi officer on 6 June.
+On 5 June, Badr Organization said it had taken over nine villages northwest of Baaj, killing more than 45 IS members, including suicide bombers boarding booby-trapped cars.
+Shaker al-Afri, a senior IS member, and four others (including a designated area commander) were killed by coalition airstrikes in Tal Afar, according to an Iraqi officer on 6 June.

 Iraqi forces captured six villages on 10 June in an operations towards Mahlabiyah.
 On the next day, the 15th Infantry Division of the Iraqi Army advanced towards Mahlabiyah on 11 June, capturing five villages during the day.
 Earlier, the PMF had advanced to the area, but avoided entering the two towns of Tal Afar and Mahlabiyah.
 Dozens of militants were killed as Iraqi airstrikes destroyed militant locations in Tal Afar on 14 June.

 JOC stated on 15 June that PMF had captured four villages to the north of Mahlabiyah, in addition to the nearby Mansour industry compound and water facility.
 War Media Cell announced on 21 May that airstrikes in al-Mahalabiya and Tal Afar town, killed 12 militants and destroyed two booby-trapped vehicles and weapons.
-Abu Abdullah al-Halabi, the assistant head of ISIL's so-called "security committee", was shot dead at the center of Tal Afar on 26 June, according to a local source.
+Abu Abdullah al-Halabi, the assistant head of IS's so-called "security committee", was shot dead at the center of Tal Afar on 26 June, according to a local source.

-Abu Hafsa, who was in charge of ISIL drones in Tal Afar, was killed along with a number of companions, after an airstrike hit a secret rest house of the group on the outskirts of Tal Afar, which was used for launching drones on 27 June according to a local source.
+Abu Hafsa, who was in charge of IS drones in Tal Afar, was killed along with a number of companions, after an airstrike hit a secret rest house of the group on the outskirts of Tal Afar, which was used for launching drones on 27 June according to a local source.
 Iraqi army officer Jabbar Hassan meanwhile said that the 15th Infantry Division had captured six villages outside Tal Afar.